biips/biips/INSTALL.md

         install.packages('path/to/RBiips_X.X.X.zip')

-install matbiips
+install MatBiips
 ----------------
 * Requirements: Matlab (>=R2012b)

-* Extract matbiips archive
+* Extract MatBiips archive

-* Before using matbiips in Matlab, you need to add the directory to the Matlab search path by typing in Matlab console:
+* Before using MatBiips in Matlab, you need to add the directory to the Matlab search path by typing in Matlab console:

         addpath('path/to/matbiips/matlab')